 John has over 22 years experience in music with over 15 years in guitar.
 He studied guitar locally under Rob Ross and has over a decade of experience in performing, recording, and songwriting.
 John has performed at notable DC area venues such as Jammin' Java, The Kennedy Center, and the 9:30 Club.
 Lessons are focused on sight reading and ear training in addition to learning songs and building tools for songwriting and creativity.
 Over 10 years experience in teaching.

-that would benefit both beginner and experienced guitarists and song writers.
+James is a hard working musician with a wealth of knowledgethat would benefit both beginner and experienced guitarists and song writers.

 Rick Hodes has been teaching professionally for 18 years and playing for 32.
 He studied classical/rudimental percussion privately for 7 years with the top percussionist for the Army Band, William Messerschmidt and studied percussion performance at East Carolina University with Mark Ford and Harold Jones.
 In addition he also has been an avid enthusiast of the guitar and electric bass for which he has been playing for 20 years.
 A seasoned performing artist who has done every type of gig from musicals to big band jazz to zydeco to speed metal.
 He is also a recording artist for Shrapnel Records with the band Timelord.
 Rick plays for the Nation's number one DMB tribute band, Crowded Streets.